Faith Connors: Visual appearance

 Her visual design drew attention.
-Prior to the game's release, 1UP.com's Scott Sharkey placed her #4 on his "most attractive, non-sexualized women in games" list, commenting "looking at her makes us wonder what her story is, not how many man hours were spent tweaking her breast physics."
-After its release, Game Informer listed Faith as one character well-designed to be memorable, praising her practicality, feminity, and "rough and tough demeanor".
-In Brett Elston of GamesRadar's list of "tasteful game heroines", Faith came #5.
+Prior to the game's release, 1UP.coms Scott Sharkey placed her #4 on his "most attractive, non-sexualized women in games" list, commenting "looking at her makes us wonder what her story is, not how many man hours were spent tweaking her breast physics."
+After its release, Game Informer listed Faith as one character well-designed to be memorable, praising her practicality, femininity, and "rough and tough demeanor".
+In Brett Elston of GamesRadars list of "tasteful game heroines", Faith came #5.
 Elston commented on how Faith "walks the extremely thin line between tough girl and 'grrrl,'" and how "sometimes in the pursuit of making a strong leading lady, creators go too far.
 Faith was a case of just-right balance."
 In addition to their praise in their best heroes list, GamesRadar called her tattoos one of the "sickest" in gaming in an article written by Ashley Reed and Matt Bradford.
 They praised how they fleshed out the character's history, as well as how they stood in the face of the totalitarian government of the game.
 Vietnamese daily Thanh Niên ranked her as #20 sexiest female character in 2015.

-However, Gamasutra's Andrew Vanden Bossche commented "again, Mirror's Edge seems to step forward only with its visuals: Faith’s character design is far more revolutionary than her personality", calling her personality common among video game heroines and criticising her lack of proper motivation.
-Kotaku's Brian Ashcraft reported on a Korean fan's redesign of the character, catered to Asian beauty standards.
+However, Gamasutras Andrew Vanden Bossche commented "again, Mirror's Edge seems to step forward only with its visuals: Faith’s character design is far more revolutionary than her personality", calling her personality common among video game heroines and criticising her lack of proper motivation.
+Kotakus Brian Ashcraft reported on a Korean fan's redesign of the character, catered to Asian beauty standards.
 Tom Farrer, the game's producer, found the image "kind of sad", commenting on how Faith was designed to be "real".
 Ashcraft similarly reported on Japanese comments leveled against her design in the upcoming Mirror's Edge game.

 As a woman

 Faith has drawn attention as a female character.
 GamesRadar's Andy Hartup called her one of 12 most inspirational female characters in games, noting the game's first-person perspective.
 SFGate listed her as one of the nine greatest video game heroines, comparing the game to Run Lola Run partly as a result of their "driven" protagonists.
 CNET included her in a list of "video game ladies who rock", noting her sensible pants and shoes.
 Noting how she bucked many trends for female game characters, Michael Rougeau, writing for Complex, listed her as one of the 50 greatest heroines in video game history.
 Darren Franich of Entertainment Weekly listed her as one of 15 "kick-ass women in videogames", as similarly did Briana Lawrence of Mania Entertainment on a top 13.
-GameZebo's Dant Rambo felt the developers succeeded in making the character appealing to both genders without sexualizing her.
+GameZebos Dant Rambo felt the developers succeeded in making the character appealing to both genders without sexualizing her.
 IGN called her "one of the strongest women in the modern gaming landscape," placing her as #3 in their top list of female gaming heroines.
 Faith was similarly voted #3 of female gaming characters in 2008 by IGN readers, receiving 14% of the votes.